WHAT ARE PERSONALITY TYPES?

 violated rule number 1!

 It is recommended that you keep your results to yourself so that others do not influence you to change it.
-There is no penalty for changing your personalty type.
-People have been known to change their personality type after a couple cups of coffee.
+And, there is no penalty for changing your personalty type.
+People have been known to make a change after a couple cups of coffee.

 A personality trait does not determine who someone will become, what direction they will go, or why they are who they are.
 That question is beyond science.
 However, traits can and do influence us.